 Planning for a time when you become seriously ill or unable to articulate your wishes regarding your preferred medical treatment may not seem important if you are currently healthy, but taking these critical steps early on can ensure that your wishes are known and upheld when the time comes.
 Although it’s common to assume that we won’t become incapacitated until our final years, there are a number of unanticipated scenarios that can arise at any point.
-Preparing an advanced healthcare directive is a great way to understand the options available to you, should you become unable to express your wishes to your healthcare provider.
+Preparing an advanced healthcare directive is a great way to understand the options available to you, should you become unable to express your wishes to your healthcare provider in the future.
 Let’s take a brief look at what information is typically included in your advanced healthcare directive in Washington state.

 Withholding or Withdrawal of Treatment

-The first section of your health care directive typically includes a section where you indicate what life-sustaining treatments you would like to have—or not have—if you are diagnosed with a terminal condition or you are determined to be in a permanent state of unconsciousness.
+The first section of your health care directive typically includes a section where you indicate what life-sustaining treatments you would like to have—or not have—if you are diagnosed with a terminal condition or if you are determined to be in a permanent state of unconsciousness.
 You may be asked to check off which types of treatments, such as artificial nutrition, hydration, respiration, CPR, blood transfusions, and other forms of intervention should be withdrawn or withheld from you in the event that one of these scenarios occur.

 Articulating Your Health Care Values